ruoheng-du/mbti_vis/README.md

 # MBTI Visualization | Spring 2024
 This is the repository for the MBTI visualization project done in Information Visualization course at NYU Shanghai.
 It aims to implement an interactive data-driven narrative visualization by D3 and React.
-Please feel free to email me at rd2910@nyu.edu for any more information.
+Please feel free to email me at ruoheng.du@nyu.edu for any more information.

 ### Unlocking the Human Puzzle
 * This project is done in collaboration with Ray Bao and Victoria Fu.